edubart/nelua-lang/docs/pages/tutorial.md

 it makes the experience of playing around with the language more pleasant because it can highlight type notations.

+## Language features

+A quick tour of the language features can be seen in the [overview page](/overview).

 ## More examples

 As the language is being developed this tutorial still quite short.